Posted on : 29/06/2022 Views : 269

 It may take 40-42 days(6 weeks) for recovery after arthroscopy surgery.
 But this can vary based on the overall health of the patient.
 Also, if the patient follows the doctor's instructions carefully, he/she has a good chance of recovering quickly.

-As per the orthopedic surgeon from the best hospital in Bangalore, there are multip[le procedures that arthroscopy can perform.
-Other than knee arthroscopy,
+As per the orthopedic surgeon from the best hospital in Bangalore, there are multiple arthroscopic procedures that can be performed.
+Other than knee there is

 - Ankle arthroscopy